griffithlab/rnabio.org/_posts/0008-01-02-scRNA_Data.md

 - View the p-value sorted list for cluster 13.
 - Select the `Klra4` feature and view the Expression Distribution view.
 - Select all clusters and view the Heat Map view.
 What is notable about many of the most Up-regulated genes in this view?
+- Return to the V(D)J Clonotypes view.
+Select the 40 clonotypes with a count of 3 or greater.
+Observe the pattern of this subset of T cells in the t-SNE.
+Hit the "Save Barcodes" button.
+This will create a custom set in the Clusters view.
+In this view you can perform a Differential Expression analysis, comparing these expanded CDR clonotype cells to all other cells.
+What are the top genes?
+(Gzmk, Pdcd1, Cxcr6, Lag3, Gzmb, etc.)